toddself/whatever.todds.cooking/data/sloppiest-joes.md

 1. I have had 25 different jobs in the last 28 years.
 1. I've hugged Snoop Dog
-1. My cat can eat a whole watermelon
+1. I'm hotter than a Mercedes-Benz with the windows up when the temp goes up to the mid-80s.

 The first person to figure it out gets the privilege of letting me write a profanity on their forehead in a sharpie.
 Dial 1-800-LASERFACE to enter.